mozilla/addons-server/docs/topics/api/shelves.rst

 The current implemenation forwards these impression pings to Adzerk.

-.. http:post:: /api/v4/shelves/sponsored/
+.. http:post:: /api/v4/shelves/sponsored/impression/

-    :query string impression_data: the signed data payload that was sent in the :ref:`sponsored shelf <sponsored-shelf>` response.
+    :form string impression_data: the signed data payload that was sent in the :ref:`sponsored shelf <sponsored-shelf>` response.